From Cardiff to Castle Coch the most stunning historic castles to explore in South Wales.

 Curving around Cardiff on the M4 motorway in South Wales, you suddenly glimpse, to the north, the ethereal vision of conical towers peeping from beech woods like some fairytale Bavarian castle or secret Swiss château.

-Forsaking the rush of the motorway and following signposts, within three miles you are in the middle of the woods, the turreted castle now looming before you, complete with working drawbridge and portcullis.
+Forsaking the rush of the motorway and following signposts, within three miles you are in the middle of the woods, the turreted castle now looming before you, complete with a working drawbridge and portcullis.

 Stepping inside, you enter an enchanting galleried courtyard with winding stairs to rooms fabulously decorated with murals, saints, sculptures, and exotic creatures.

-This is Castell Coch, named after the 13th-century Red Castle that once occupied the commanding site overlooking the Taff gorge.
+This is Castell Coch, named after the 13th-century Red Castle that once occupied the commanding site overlooking the Taff Gorge.

 Look closely and you can see where medieval masonry blends into the later, 19th-century building that grew from the original blueprint in a tour de force of High Victorian romantic medievalism: the creation of the reputedly richest man in the world, John Patrick Crichton Stuart, 3rd Marquess of Bute (1847—1900), and his eccentric architect, William Burges (1827—1881).